The box promised a supernatural war story. Well all right, I like that sort of thing!

 It seems we're in magic realist territory rather than heading for something legitimately supernatural.
 That could be spiffy if it were at all developed, but it's dropped about as quickly as its introduced.

-Straight into Darkness has maybe six images that come off well, including the girl's Carnival of Souls mask, & the heroic death of the legless boy.
+Straight into Darkness has maybe six images that come off well, including the mask from Eyes without a Face (1959), & the heroic death of the legless boy.
 These second-long moments of effectiveness are buried in a whelter of bad writing, bad staging, bad acting, & general nonsense.

 As the final scene approaches, I'd lost interest in everything & everyone except the mumbling masked girl who I did still hope to see take her mask off.
-It all gets slightly better in the last third but the whole film has only twenty minutes of content, & some of the worst patience-testing padding of all time is in that "improved" last half hour.
+It all gets slightly better in the last third but the whole film has only twenty minutes of content, & there is still some of the worst patience-testing padding of all time is in that "best" last half hour.

 In lieu of a climax it has a semi-poetic coda.
 That coda rather succeeds if you're at all forgiving, or prone to weeping at the cinema.
 But it needed a climax in addition.
 It needed the children to be more than a miscellany of Rainman extras, but to have names & personalities & stories of their own, instead of all that contentless walking & walking.
 It needed way better adult actors.
 And the script needed serious rewrites until it began to tell an actual story.